pm122uk/in28minsMicroservices/README.md

 </ul>

 Contains a group of microservices.
-This example focusus more on the config server , naming server ,API gateway, distrbuted tracing etc.
+This example focusus more on the config server , naming server ,API gateway, distrbuted tracing etc and fault tollerance.

 Spring config server  http://localhost:8888/limits-service/default  <br>